SBecraft/aws-bootcamp-cruddur-2023/journal/week2.md

 ```
 ![add to app py](https://github.com/SBecraft/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week-2-assets/add-to-app-py.png)

--	Initialize tracing and an exporter that can send data to Honeycomb
+####	Initialize tracing and an exporter that can send data to Honeycomb
-- Add the following code to the `app.py` file below the Honeycomb app.py section.
+- Add the following code to the `app.py` file below the # Honeycomb - from opentelemetry - code block.
 ```sh
 #Honeycomb
 # Initialize tracing and an exporter that can send data to Honeycomb
 provider = TracerProvider()